maiska/qubes-translated/_doc_translated/de/_doc/user/advanced-configuration/disposablevm-customization.md

 ---
+lang: de
 layout: doc
-title: DisposableVM Customization
 permalink: /de/doc/disposablevm-customization/
-lang: de
-ref: 152
 redirect_from:
-- /doc/dispvm-customization/
-- /en/doc/dispvm-customization/
+- /de/doc/dispvm-customization/
-- /doc/DispVMCustomization/
+- /de/doc/DispVMCustomization/
-- /doc/UserDoc/DispVMCustomization/
+- /de/doc/UserDoc/DispVMCustomization/
-- /wiki/UserDoc/DispVMCustomization/
+- /de/wiki/UserDoc/DispVMCustomization/
+ref: 154
+title: DisposableVM Customization
+translated: 'yes'
 ---

 # DisposableVM Customization

-## Einleitung
+## Introduction

 A DisposableVM (previously known as a "DispVM") in can be based on any TemplateBasedVM.
 You can also choose to use different DisposableVM Templates for different DisposableVMs.